Haxxnet/Compose-Examples/examples/authelia/README.md

 # Notes

-You have to put the configuration files in the directory `config` to your Docker volume bind mount.
+You have to put the configuration files from the directory `config` here to your Docker volume bind mount.

 The do the following: